 Atos Mercantile Private Limited, a wholly owned subsidiary of Reliance Power Limited, was incorporated on January 12, 2010.
-It is engaged in the business of exploration and prospecting activities on Coal Bed Methane (CBM) and has 45% share on the Coal Bed Methane (CBM) Blocks- KG(E) CBM-2005/III located at Kothagudern, Andhra Pradesh
+It is engaged in the business of exploration and prospecting activities on Coal Bed Methane (CBM) and has 45% share on the Coal Bed Methane (CBM) Blocks- KG(E) CBM-2005/III located at Kothagudem, Andhra Pradesh

-These financial statements were authorised for issue by the board of directors on May 25, 2019.
+These financial statements was authorised for issue by the Board of Directors on May 05, 2020.

-2) Significant accounting policies:
+2) Significant Accounting Policies, Critical accounting estimates and judgements: